komyg/rm-shop-v3/tutorial.md

 # Testing the resolvers

 To test our resolvers, we are going to setup a mock Apollo Client and check the inputs and outputs from them.
-A good way see what comes in and out of a resolver is to use `console.log` statements and create the tests accordingly.
+A good way to see what comes in and out of a resolver is to use `console.log` statements.

-## `setUnitPrice`
+## Set unit price

 The first resolver we are going to test is the `setUnitPrice`.
 Let's start by creating a test file: *resolvers/set-unit-price.resolver.test.ts* and then pasting the contents below on it: